nice-php/docs/extensions/doctrine-orm.md

     composer require nice/doctrine-orm:dev-master
     ```

-Once Doctrine ORM and the Nice extension is installed, open your front controller (usually `web/index.php`) and
+Once Doctrine ORM and the Nice extension are installed, open your front controller (usually `web/index.php`) and
 add the following:

 ```php